GoogleCloudPlatform/cloud-foundation-fabric/examples/cloud-operations/adfs/README.md

         https://adfs.my-domain.org/adfs/ls/IdpInitiatedSignOn.aspx

 2. Enter the username and password of one of the users provisioned.
 The username has to be in the format: username@my-domain.org
-3. Verify that you have successfuly signed in.
+3. Verify that you have successfully signed in.

 Once done testing, you can clean up resources by running `terraform destroy`.
 <!-- BEGIN TFDOC -->